-- Upon recommendation of the Underwriting and Executive Committees, the Board may annually consider returning available net position to members in the form of member dividends. - Premium for transferred risk is the expense for insurance purchased based on the risk financing decisions made. - The provision for claims current and provision for claims prior years' are the actuarial adjustments to claim liabilities. - The provision for ULAE (Unallocated Loss Adjustment Expenses) is the annual adjustment to the liability for the administrative costs of handling the claims for the life of the claim, and is charged as part of the admin fee. - Member claims audits are scheduled for each member or Third Party Administrator (TPA) every two years, or as determined by the Claims Review Committee, unless the member has opted out of the claims audit program. - A claims audit for PRISM's Claims Department is scheduled every two years. - Each member is entitled to a subsidy of \$2,000 towards the cost of member actuarial studies. - Other program expenses include program actuarial and consulting costs, legal advice services, labor law and employment practices services, ISO fees, Critical Incident Counseling Services, and any other expenses approved by the various committees. - There is a \$50,000 contingency budget line item for unforeseen expenses, which is available for use with a two-thirds vote of the Executive Committee. - The Program has adopted a policy to provide Crisis Incident Management Services.
+- Upon recommendation of the Underwriting and Executive Committees, the Board may annually consider returning available net position to members in the form of member dividends. - Premium for Transferred Risk is the expense for insurance purchased based on the risk financing decisions made. - The provisions for claims, current year, and provision for claims prior years' are the actuarial adjustments to claim liabilities. - The provision for ULAE (Unallocated Loss Adjustment Expenses) is the annual adjustment to the liability for the administrative costs of handling the claims for the life of the claim and is charged as part of the admin fee. - Member claims audits are scheduled for each member or Third Party Administrator (TPA), every two years, or as determined by the Claims Review Committee, unless the member opts out of the claims audit program. - A claims audit for the PRISM's Claims Department is scheduled every two years. - Each member is entitled to subsidy of \$2,000 towards the cost of member actuarial studies. - Other program expenses include program actuarial and consulting costs, legal expenses, ISO fees and any other expenses approved by the various committees. - There is a \$50,000 contingency budget line item for unforeseen expenses, which is available for use with a two-thirds vote of the Executive Committee. - The Program has adopted a policy to provide Crisis Incident Management Services.
 Annually, the Board will determine how to fund for these services. - Deficits in any program's net cash and investment balance occasionally result from delays in payments from reinsurance carriers and others.
-In those instances, the cash flow needs of the program are met by other PRISM programs via intercfund borrowing.
+In those instances, the cash flow needs of the program are met by other PRISM programs via interfund borrowing.
 Interest is paid on interfund borrowing in accordance with the annuallyadopted internal borrowing rate.
 This interest expense will be covered from the program's net position.